-Gillespie boasts that instead of merely pronouncing the white-supremacist "14 Words" slogan ("We must secure the existence of our people and a future for White children"), he will carry out 14 violent attacks.
+APRIL 1, 2004 Neo-Nazi Skinhead Sean Gillespie videotapes himself as he firebombs Temple B'nai Israel, an Oklahoma City synagogue, as part of a film he is preparing to inspire other racists to violent revolution.
+In it, Gillespie boasts that instead of merely pronouncing the white-supremacist "14 Words" slogan ("We must secure the existence of our people and a future for White children"), he will carry out 14 violent attacks.
 A former member of the neo-Nazi Aryan Nations, Gillespie is found guilty of the attack and later sentenced to 39 years in federal prison, with an expected release date of 2038.

-MAY 24, 2004 During the attempted robbery of a Tulsa bank by Wade and Christopher Lay, a father-and-son pair of political extremists, security guard Kenneth Anderson is shot to death.
+MAY 24, 2004 During the attempted robbery of a Tulsa bank by Wade and Christopher Lay, a father-and-son pair of antigovernment extremists, security guard Kenneth Anderson is shot to death.
 Both robbers are wounded, and are arrested a short time after fleeing the bank.
-At trial, Wade Lay testifies that
+At trial, Wade Lay testifies that he and his son acted "for the good of the American people" and in an effort to "preserve liberty."
+Other evidence shows the pair hoped to get money to pay for weapons that they intended to use to kill Texas officials who they believed were responsible for the deadly 1993 standoff between the authorities and religious cultists in Waco.
+In the end, Wade Lay is sentenced to death for first-degree murder, while his son is sentenced to life without parole.